Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Abstract

 \section{Abstract}

-Fitting large Bayesian network models quickly become computationally infeasible when the number of nodes grows into the hundred of thousands and millions.
-In particular, the mixed membership stochastic blockmodel (MMSB) is a popular Bayesian network model used for community detection.
-In this paper, we introduce a scalable inference method that leverages nodal information that often accompany real-world networks.
-Conditioning on this extra information leads to a model that admits a parallel variational inference algorithm.
-We apply our method to a citation network with over two million nodes and 25 million edges.
-Our method recovers parameters and achieve convergence better on simulated networks generated according to the MMSB.
+The mixed membership stochastic blockmodel (MMSB) is a popular Bayesian network model for community detection.
+Fitting such large Bayesian network models quickly becomes computationally infeasible when the number of nodes grows into hundreds of thousands and millions.
+In this paper we propose a novel mini-batch strategy based on aggregated relational data that leverages nodal information to fit MMSB to massive networks.
+We describe a scalable inference method that can utilise nodal information that often accompanies real-world networks.
+Conditioning on this extra information leads to a model that admits a parallel stochastic variational inference algorithm, utilising stochastic gradients of bipartite graph formed from aggregated network ties between node subpopulations.
+We apply our method to a citation network with over two million nodes and 25 million edges, capturing explainable structure in this network.
+Our method recovers parameters and achieves better convergence on simulated networks generated according to the MMSB.